Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

  # How Generative model is classifying data in one dimension ?
  	- The Gaussian in one dimension is called Univariate gaussian.
 	- It’s specified by just two parameter (mean, standard deviation)
+  	- It used Bayes' rule for predicting/classifying new point.

+	# Bayes’ theorem